andrasq/node-minisql/README.md

 Ideas and Todo
 --------------

-- improve ci-test coverage (currently ~95% if pointed at a real db, 40% without)
 - automatic reconnect (on timeout and error)
 - reset connection on packet errors
 - canonicalize various status responses from non-query calls eg insert, update, load